University of Sheffield – School of Law

 International Law and Global Justice

-The teaching is informed by the research of renowned academics from the Sheffield Centre for International and European Law.
-The course is flexible, so you can choose modules from the other LLMs.
+Teaching is informed by the research of renowned academics from the Sheffield Centre for International and European Law.

 If you're studying part-time or for an alternative qualification then the fee could be different.
 Contact the department to check.